Angeliki1983/Hangman_2/README.md

 # Table of Contents:

 Overview of Hangman Game
 Hangman is a classic word-guessing game where one player thinks of a word and the other player attempts to guess it within a limited number of tries.
-The player has to guess letters in the word, and every incorrect guess results in a part of the hangman being drawn.
-The game continues until the word is guessed correctly, or the full hangman is drawn.

 # Technologies Used:
 - Python